Definitions and interpretation

 - We collect the information provided by you to operate effectively and provide you the best experiences with our Website, products and services.

-- We collect information required by our Rules of procedure and internal audit rules compiled pursuant to the Money Laundering and Terrorist Financing Prevention Act, which were approved by the Financial Intelligence Unit of Estonia, and according to Estonian Money Laundering and Terrorist Financing Prevention Act.
+- We collect information required by our Rules of procedure and internal audit rules compiled pursuant to the Money Laundering and Terrorist Financing Prevention Act, which were approved by the Financial Intelligence Unit of Seychelles, and according Seychelles Anti Money Laundering Act.

 - You provide some of this information voluntarily by filling forms on our web site, creating an account at our website or by corresponding with us by phone, email or otherwise.
 This includes information you provide if you subscribe to any service we offer through our site, send us a query or feedback, sign up for information on events, upload a document with your enquiry, make via the website, participate in discussion boards or other social media functions on our site, promotion or survey, provide your postcode to help us to find our nearest branch to your location, or when you report a problem with our Website.